crackcomm/ocaml-boxroot/README.md

 * Due to limitations of the GC hook interface, no work has been done to scan roots incrementally.
 Holding a large number of roots at the same time can negatively affect latency.

-* Memory reclamation is not fully supported yet.
-Ideally, we would like to release accumulated free pools, if any, during compaction, which is when the OCaml GC itself releases its own resources.